 - It is important to contact a Pest Management Professional to have a bed bug appropriately identified.
 A physical sample of an actual bug or egg is required to be 100% certain that you have bed bugs.

 - The complete elimination of bed bugs requires highly trained and licensed individuals knowledgeable in bed bug biology, behavior and the proper use of pesticides.
 Using over-the-counter or “do-it-yourself” pesticides or repellents may make the infestation worse by aggravating them, causing them to scatter into remote areas like bed frames, molding and picture frames.
-Contacting a service professional is the best step in managing your bed bug removal.
+Contacting a service specialist is the best step in managing your bed bug removal.

 Being Proactive is the Best Defense

 Education is the first step in preventing bed bugs.
 The second step is knowing what to do if you find bed bugs.
 If you do discover a problem, it is vital to act immediately.
 Call us at 800.878.2110 for a free phone consultation.
 We’ll assess the situation and offer options to help take care of your problem.
 We’re always happy to help.

 Due to the biology and habits of bed bugs, there is always a risk of getting bed bugs or for reintroduction.
 The best way to approach bed bugs is detect them early with a regularly scheduled inspection and treatment program.